top of page

 As someone who has experienced the emotional toll of breast cancer in my own life, I understand the fear and uncertainty that comes with the diagnosis.
 Through this series, we aim to create a community of support, encouragement and strength for listeners.
 It is our hope that you will find comfort in the experiences shared and that these conversations will help alleviate the stress and confusion that often accompany caring for a loved one with breast cancer.

-After two long weeks had passed with no call or letter, we assumed that it was all ok and tried not to worry.
-However, the nagging feeling of doubt persisted and we needed closure.
-Finally, we decided to call the hospital to get an update.
-We were hopeful for positive news, but were stunned when the nurse asked us to come back in person and bring someone with us.
-The waiting game was agonising - anxiety and stress felt like a storm brewing inside of us.
-We soon realised that the request to bring someone meant only one thing...
+After two long weeks had passed with no call or letter, we assumed that all was ok and we tried not to worry.
+However, the nagging feeling of doubt persisted and we needed to know the results.
+We decided to call the hospital to get an update.
+We were hopeful for positive news, but were stunned when the nurse asked her to come back in person and bring someone with her.
+The waiting was agonising - and anxiety and stress felt awful.

-Driving to the hospital, Catherine and we sat in an eerie silence, both consumed by overwhelming fear.
-Holding her hand, I recognised that sometimes physical touch provides more comfort than words ever could.
-I struggled to find the right words, wanting to validate her emotions and offer solace.
-We shared a moment of silent anxiety, our minds racing with the anticipation of receiving heartbreaking news.
+Driving to the hospital, we sat in silence and shared in the silent anxiety, our minds consumed with the anticipation of receiving bad news.
 Later, we would come to know this period and emotions as "Scanxiety."

-I wonder what it's like for the medical staff to deliver catastrophic news to strangers in such an intimate setting.
-It's as if we've been knocked down, leaving us breathless, and struggling to regain our footing.
-From here on, this journey feels like a constant race for survival, with obstacles continually knocking us down into the dirt, forcing us to struggle to rise again.
+It's was as if we've been knocked down, leaving us winded breathless, and struggling to regain our footing.
+From here on, this journey feels like a constant race for survival, with obstacles continually knocking us down into the dirt, forcing us to struggle to rise again and again.
 It's a harrowing experience in which we are repeatedly pushed to the limit, leaving us wondering how much more we can handle.

-As the car doors closed, silence engulfed us.
-Catherine turned to me, brimming with anger and confusion.
+On the journey back home, silence engulfed us.
+My wife turned to me, brimming with anger and confusion.
 "Why me?
 Why me?
 What have I done to deserve this?" she sobbed.
-The realisation of leaving her children behind, fear of death, losing parts of herself like her hair, all weighing down on her.
+The realisation of leaving her children behind, fear of death, fear of losing parts of herself like her hair, all weighing down on her.
 I felt helpless, unable to offer any words of comfort that could soothe the magnitude of her grief.
 All I could do was hold her hand and offer support as we both sat there feeling lost and alone.
-It was as if Catherine was in a hot air balloon alone, high in the sky amidst a raging storm.
+It was as if my wife was in a hot air balloon alone, high in the sky amidst a raging storm.
 I grasped onto the tethering ropes with all my might, trying to act as an anchor to keep her grounded.
 We were both caught up in the storm that is breast cancer, terrified and unable to find a way out.

-My emotions were running rampant, and I felt like a complete mess.
+My emotions were running rampant, and I felt like a complete mess, trying to put on a front to hide my inner turmoil.
 There was a sense of numbness in me that was hard to shake off.
 Denial crept in, and it all seemed surreal - this happens to other people, not to us.
 Could there have been a mistake?
 The future looked bleak, and I was terrified about the welfare of our children.
-The thought of Catherine battling sickness made me feel sick to my stomach, and the question of whether she would survive loomed heavily on my heart.
+The thought of her battling sickness made me feel sick to my stomach, and the question of whether she would survive loomed heavily on my heart.
 The possibility of losing her left me feeling utterly alone and at a loss.
 In an attempt to find solace, I tried to rationalise it all.
-Perhaps, with a successful operation and some chemo treatments, we could get back to "normal."
+Perhaps, with successful hospital treatments, we could get back to "normal."
 But the harsh reality of what we were facing made it clear that life, as we knew it, would never be the same.

 This was a moment of fight or flight.
 I chose to fight.

-As a man, one thing I have always found challenging is how to handle a woman's tears.
+As a man, one thing I have always found challenging is how to handle another persons emotions, especially when there is sobbing tears.
 It's not that I lack compassion or do not care – it's more about the unease of knowing what to do when this situation presents itself.
 After some trial and error, I have found my way of dealing with it – to simply shut up, listen, acknowledge the pain, and provide comfort with a loving embrace.
-This approach is not foolproof, but it may very well be the best support you can give.
+This approach is not fool proof, but it may very well be the best support you can give.
+When there is a challenge ahead we have a choice to either run from the problem or confront it.
+In this situation we have to confront it and work through it.

 Know that every effort you make towards caring for your loved one is appreciated, and you will get through this together.